OneFormer: One Transformer to Rule Universal Image Segmentation: Individual Training

 In this section, we analyze our \modelname's performance with individual training on the panoptic, instance, and semantic segmentation task.
 For this study, we conduct experiments with the ResNet-50 (R50)~\cite{resnet} backbone on the ADE20K~\cite{ade20k} dataset.
 We train all models for 160k iterations with a batch size of 16.

 As shown in \cref{tab:supp_ade20k}, \modelname outperforms Mask2Former~\cite{mask2former} (the previous SOTA pseudo-universal image segmentation method) with every training strategy.
-Furthermore, with joint training, Mask2Former~\cite{mask2former} suffers a significant drop in performance, and \modelname achieves the highest AP and mIoU scores with only a $0.4\%$ drop in PQ score as compared to the panoptic training setting.
+Furthermore, with joint training, Mask2Former~\cite{mask2former} suffers a significant drop in performance, and \modelname achieves the highest PQ, AP and mIoU scores.

 In order to train \modelname on a single task, we set the value of \texttt{task} as that of the corresponding task in our task token input: ``the task is \{\texttt{task}\}" for the samples during training.
 Therefore, under Panoptic Training, only panoptic ground truth labels will be used, and similarly, for Semantic and Instance Training, only semantic and instance ground truth labels shall be used, respectively.
 The joint training strategy remains the same as described in Sec \pp{3.1} (main text) with uniform sampling for each task-specific ground truth label.
 Note that for training \modelname, we derive all ground truth labels from the panoptic annotations.